Tuition-Free Nuclear Safeguards Course and Paid Summer Internships in International Nuclear Safeguards

 • Have the chance to interact with LLNL staff working in various technical fields related to international safeguards and nonproliferation

-• Participate in regular video teleconferences with interns and professionals from other sites within the DOE laboratory complex to continue furthering their education in international safeguards policies, procedures, and technologies.
+• Interact with LLNL staff and virtually with interns and professionals from other sites within the DOE laboratory complex to continue furthering your education in international safeguards policies and technologies.

 ↑ Back to top